nodejs/node/doc/api/events.markdown

 ### Class Method: EventEmitter.listenerCount(emitter, event)

-Return the number of listeners for a given event.
+    Stability: 0 - Deprecated: Use [emitter.listenerCount][] instead.

-_Note: This is deprecated.
-Use `emitter.listenerCount` instead._
+Returns the number of listeners for a given event.

 ### Event: 'newListener'